 Fairness in Machine Learning Algorithms using Optimal Transport

-- Blazej Miasojedow (University of Warsaw),
+- Blazej Miasojedow (Polish Academy of Sciences),

 Analysis of Langevin Monte Carlo via convex optimization

 - Steve Oudot (Inria; Ecole Polytechnique) ,

 - Natalia Smorodina (PDMI RAS)